 - Campus student employment

 9. Can someone write my resume for me?

 Career Services is available to assist students and alumni in creating a resume.
-If you do not have a resume or would like to have your current resume reviewed by a career counselor, please stop by during our Stop In Counseling hours and a counselor will guide you on the proper path to creating a professional resume.
+If you do not have a resume or would like to have your current resume reviewed by a career counselor, please connect with our Online Counseling hours and a counselor will guide you on the proper path to creating a professional resume.

 10. As an employer, how do I post a job?